 \paragraph{CROWN and LiRPA (linear relaxations).} CROWN tightens IBP by tracking \emph{affine bounds} rather than pure intervals: instead of only maintaining $v_i(x)\in[l_i,u_i]$ for each node, it maintains linear forms that bound each node as a function of the input, e.g.\ $a^\top x + b \le v_i(x)\le c^\top x + d$ over the admissible input region.
 These affine bounds are obtained by replacing nonlinear primitives with \emph{sound linear envelopes} on the current pre-activation interval and propagating the resulting affine forms through linear operators.
 For piecewise-linear activations such as ReLU, the envelope is given by valid upper/lower lines on $[l,u]$ (secant/tangent choices in the unstable regime $l<0<u$); for smooth activations (e.g., $\tanh$, sigmoid), one uses tangent/secant bounds or other valid global/region-restricted linear relaxations, yielding a strictly tighter enclosure whenever correlations between coordinates matter.

 LiRPA is the unifying viewpoint: it treats bound propagation as computing and composing such linear relaxations over \emph{general computational graphs} (not just simple feedforward chains), subsuming CROWN- and DeepPoly-style rules.
-Modern LiRPA implementations typically expose both (i) a \emph{forward} pass that produces node-wise affine bounds and (ii) an \emph{objective-dependent} backward/dual pass that tightens the bound for a specific linear objective on the output (e.g., a robustness margin objective), since the best relaxation choices can depend on the downstream objective.
-In \TorchLean{}, our Lean-native core mirrors this structure: we provide a proved-sound IBP layer and a basic CROWN/LiRPA affine engine over the shared op-tagged IR, with conservative fallbacks (e.g., deriving constant affine bounds from IBP) when a specialized relaxation is not yet implemented, preserving soundness at the cost of tightness.
+Modern LiRPA implementations typically expose both (i) a \emph{forward} pass that produces node wise affine bounds and (ii) an \emph{objective-dependent} backward/dual pass that tightens the bound for a specific linear objective on the output (e.g., a robustness margin objective), since the best relaxation choices can depend on the downstream objective.
+In \TorchLean{}, our Lean based core mirrors this structure: we provide a proved-sound IBP layer and a basic CROWN/LiRPA affine engine over the shared operator-tagged IR, with conservative fallbacks (e.g., deriving constant affine bounds from IBP) when a specialized relaxation is not yet implemented, preserving soundness at the cost of tightness.

-\paragraph{$\alpha/\beta$-CROWN as certificate-checked bound semantics (graph dialect).} We implement an $\alpha/\beta$-CROWN certificate interface for the op-tagged graph verifier dialect.
+\paragraph{$\alpha/\beta$-CROWN as certificate-checked bound semantics (graph dialect).} We implement an $\alpha/\beta$-CROWN certificate interface for the operator-tagged graph verifier dialect.
 Fix a compiled graph $G$ (nodes $i$ in topological order) and an input box $B$.
-CROWN-family bounds at each node are represented as \emph{affine enclosures} over inputs: for a scalar node value $z_i$ we enclose it by two affine functions of the input $x$,
+CROWN family bounds at each node are represented as \emph{affine enclosures} over inputs: for a scalar node value $z_i$ we enclose it by two affine functions of the input $x$,

 (For tensor nodes, the same form is applied componentwise.)
 Bounds are computed by a per-node step rule

 where $S$ denotes the checker state (context plus parent bounds) and \textsf{AffBounds} abbreviates the pair of affine maps above.
 This step extends $\alpha$-CROWN by optionally incorporating $\beta$ phase information at ReLU nodes: phase-fixed units use exact linear behavior (slope $0$ or $1$), while unstable units fall back to standard CROWN/$\alpha$-CROWN relaxations.